google-research/kauldron/kauldron/data/tf/README.md

 `transforms`, `batch_size`,... are automatically taken cared of.

-See `kmix.Tfds` for an example.
+See `kd.data.tf.Tfds` for an example.

-If your dataset does not support random access, you can inherit from `kmix.WithShuffleBuffer` that will automatically take care of adding `ds.cache`, `ds.shuffle`, `ds.repeat`.
+If your dataset does not support random access, you can inherit from `kd.data.tf.WithShuffleBuffer` that will automatically take care of adding `ds.cache`, `ds.shuffle`, `ds.repeat`.
 Note that the source dataset should still make sure each process yields non-overlapping examples.

 Transformations should be added using `transforms=` kwargs, rather than hardcoded in the implementation.